peakphp/docs/packages.md

 <h2>Packages <span class="small">(aka Components)</span></h2>

-Peak Framework comes different packages.
+Peak Framework comes with different packages.
 Most of them can be installed and used individually via composer.

 | Package | Description | Composer |
 | --- | --- | --- |